Skip to main content

 Keep magnets out of reach at all times.

-Small magnets are a common part of many desktop toys and are of course on the back of everything on our refrigerator.
-If a child swallows more than one magnet at a time or a magnet plus another iron object, damage to the intestines could occur.
+Small magnets are a common part of many toys, and also on the back of many things on our refrigerators.
+If a child swallows more than one magnet at a time or a magnet plus another iron object, it could cause damage to their intestines.

 Make sure any household devices have secure childproof covers.

-Button or disc batteries can be found throughout the average American home.
-Key FOBs for cars, remote controls, small toys and hearing aids all carry the small shiny discs – perfect for little mouths.
-The trouble is, the batteries can cause burns to internal organs, and possibly death.
-If you ever suspect your child may have swallowed a battery or a toy or hearing aid with a battery in it, seek medical attention right away.
+Button, coin or disc batteries can be found throughout American homes.
+Key fobs for cars, remote controls, small toys and hearing aids all carry the small shiny discs — which are attractive for little mouths.
+The trouble is, the batteries can cause burns to internal organs, and in some cases can be fatal.
+If you ever suspect your child may have swallowed a battery, or a toy or hearing aid with a battery in it, get medical attention right away.

 Watch this video to learn more about the dangers of button batteries.

-Keep all medications—including prescription and over-the-counter—in childproof containers, safely out of children’s reach.
+Keep all medications—including prescription and over-the-counter—in childproof containers, safely out of kids’ reach.

 We all have medicines in our homes.
-For those of us that take one or more pills on a daily basis, weekly or monthly pill organizer boxes offer a great way to keep medications straight.
-However, they rarely are as childproof as the original packaging.
-And many pills look surprisingly like candy.
-During the recent holiday season, a photo went viral on social media of an adorable gingerbread house decorated entirely with medications.
-Medications should be up, away, and out of sight.
+For those of us who take one or more pills a day, using a weekly or monthly pill organizer is a great way to keep medications straight.
+However, these containers rarely are as childproof as the original packaging.
+And many pills can look surprisingly like candy.
+For safety, medications should be up, away and out of sight.

 Keep Mr. Yuk stickers on every cleaner in your house.